holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 3) Use the updated temperature scalar to calibrate the regular cross entropy during gradient descent
 - After training for 50 epochs, we calculate the test error

-That covers all the details of the paper.
-Lets turn to the experimental setting.
+Let us now turn to the experimental setting.

-# Experiments
+## c) Experiments

-We start by briefly replicating the MNIST experiment and then turn to the imbalanced dataset case..
+We will conduct two experiments in this post.
+One for validating the relative ranking-hypothesis on the MNIST dataset, and one for evaluating how our conclusions change if we synthetically make MNIST imbalanced.
+This experiment is not included in the Bornschein (2020) paper, and could potentially invalidate the relative ranking-hypothesis for imbalanced dadtasets.

-## MNIST
+### MNIST

-We start by replicating the paper's study on MNIST, before moving on with the imbalanced dataset experiment.
-This is not meant to disprove any of the claims in the paper, but  simply to ensure we have replicated their experimental setup succesfully.
+We start by replicating the Bornschein (2020) study on MNIST, before moving on with the imbalanced dataset experiment.
+This is not meant to disprove any of the claims in the paper, but simply to ensure we have replicated their experimental setup as closely as possible.

 - Split of 90%/10% for the training and calibration sets, respectively
 - Random sampling (as balanced subset sampling did not provide any added benefit according to the paper)